Physics-50/Module-3/docs/superweak4.md

 ## Experimental Iteration

 We noticed that many of your results showed significant discrepancies between the results measured with the two gratings.
 Please take a moment to reflect on those results.
+As a scientist, you must often track down the source of seemingly contradictory  results: was the experiment flawed, or does the theory need to be modified?

 Did your results from the two differently spaced diffraction gratings agree?
 Did they agree with the wavelength specified by the manufacturer?